 4 green onions, sliced

 2 tbsp toasted sesame seeds

-In a hot skillet add a tbsp of oil, heat for a minute and add the pieces of chicken to sizzle and cook.
+In a hot skillet, add a tbsp of oil, heat for a minute, and add the pieces of chicken to sizzle and cook.
 Turn it once or twice.
 Keep adding the marinade as needed.
 Lower the heat and allow it to cook through.
-There should be little sticky gravy left at the end of the cooking.
+There should be a little sticky gravy left at the end of the cooking.

 Pour all of it over the bowl of rice or rice noodles.

-Garnish it with green onions and the toasted sesame seeds.
+Garnish it with green onions and toasted sesame seeds.
 Serve immediately.